toggled/naheed/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Naheed is a post-doctoral fellow at Howard University <a href="https://www.dod-coe4ai-ml.org/home"> DoD Center of Excellence in AI & ML </a>.
+Naheed is a post-doctoral fellow at <a href="https://www.dod-coe4ai-ml.org/home"> DoD Center of Excellence in AI & ML </a>, Howard University.
 He has extensive experience as a Research Fellow at Rolls-Royce@NTU Corporate Lab, Nanyang Technological University (NTU), Singapore (2021-2024).
 At RR@NTU Corp Lab, he contributed to cutting-edge advancements in graph-based AI for computational physics simulation.
 He holds a Ph.D. in Computer Science from the National University of Singapore (2020), specializing in hypergraphs (higher-order graphs) and topological data analysis.

 Naheed's expertise encompasses graph representation learning, adversarially robust learning, and hypergraph data mining, with applications in privacy, cybersecurity, and  computational physics.
 His contributions have been recognized through publications in premier venues such as ICML, ICLR, AAAI, VLDB, among others as well as two patents granted by the UK and US Intellectual Property Office.